Zachary Quinto: Career

-Quinto first appeared on television in the short-lived television series The Others, and appeared as a guest star on shows including CSI, Touched by an Angel, Charmed, Six Feet Under, Lizzie McGuire, and L.A.
-Dragnet.
+Quinto first appeared on television in the short-lived television series The Others, and appeared as a guest star on shows including CSI: Crime Scene Investigation, Touched by an Angel, Charmed, Six Feet Under, Lizzie McGuire, and Dragnet.
 In 2003, during the theatrical run of Endgame by Samuel Beckett, directed by Kristina Lloyd at the Odyssey Theatre in Los Angeles playing the role of Clov, he landed a recurring role as computer expert Adam Kaufman on the Fox series 24; Quinto appeared in 23 episodes of the third season.